-If people have symptoms of nervous system malfunction (neurologic symptoms), such as weakness or numbness, magnetic resonance imaging Magnetic Resonance Imaging (MRI) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
-MRI does not use x-rays and is usually very safe... read more (MRI) or computed tomography Computed Tomography (CT) In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
-In modern scanners, the x-ray detector usually... read more (CT) is usually done.
+If people have symptoms of nervous system malfunction (neurologic symptoms), such as weakness or numbness, magnetic resonance imaging Magnetic Resonance Imaging (MRI) Magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves to produce highly detailed images.
+During an MRI, a computer... read more (MRI) or computed tomography Computed Tomography (CT) Computed tomography (CT) is a type of medical imaging that combines a series of x-rays to create cross-sectional, detailed images of internal structures.
+In computed tomography (CT), which used... read more (CT) is usually done.
 MRI provides clearer images of soft tissues (including disks and nerves) than CT.
 CT provide better images of bones than plain x-rays.
-However, plain x-rays Plain X-Rays X-rays are high-energy radiation waves that can penetrate most substances (to varying degrees).
-In very low doses, x-rays are used to produce images that help doctors diagnose disease.
-In high... read more can often identify common abnormalities in bone (such as arthritis Joint Disorders ), so if doctors suspect such an abnormality, x-rays may be done first.
+However, plain x-rays X-Rays X-rays are a type of medical imaging that use very low-dose radiation waves to take pictures of bones and soft tissues.
+X-rays may be used alone (conventional x-ray imaging) or combined with... read more can often identify common abnormalities in bone (such as arthritis Joint Disorders ), so if doctors suspect such an abnormality, x-rays may be done first.

 Occasionally, electromyography and nerve conduction studies Electromyography and Nerve Conduction Studies Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more are done to evaluate possible nerve root compression or to determine an alternative explanation for weakness or tingling and numbness.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more are done to evaluate possible nerve root compression or to determine an alternative explanation for weakness or tingling and numbness.

 Treatment of Neck Pain